run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >  * `nodeport`
 >  * `external-url`
 >
+> This flag now supports more than one `service-type`.
+Multiple service types are supported in CSV style using multiple instances of the same option and commas to separate the values for them.
+>
+> For example:
+>
+>`runai submit test-np -p team-a -i ubuntu --service-type nodeport,port=30000:7070 --service-type external-url,port=88880`
+>
+>`runai submit test-np -p team-a -i ubuntu --service-type nodeport,port=30000:7070,port=9090 --service-type external-url,port=8888`>
+>
-> This flag can be used both in the standard format which uses command flag for all the options.
+> This flag can also be used in the standard format, which uses a command flag for all the options and can only support one service type.
 >
 > For example:
 >